 Have you recently transplanted your plant from one place to another?
 If yes, then it will begin to wilt immediately afterward.
 Transplant shock is a physiological phenomenon and nothing to worry about.
 Once your plant establishes its roots in the soil, the wilted leaves will perk right back up.

 Sometimes, the roots also get damaged during the transplant; unless the situation is pretty bad, this too gets resolved over time by itself.
-The only thing you can do is to be extra careful when transplanting your rose plant.
+The only thing you can do is to be extra careful when transplanting your rose plant because many rose parts will be affected.

 – Temperature Keeps Fluctuating